cloudstateio/cloudstate/README.md

 docker run -it --rm --network container:cloudstate --name shopping-cart -e "DEBUG=cloudstate*" js-shopping-cart
 ```

-Initially, the CloudState container may show errors as it attempts to connect to the shopping-cart user function before it's started.
+Initially, the Cloudstate container may show errors as it attempts to connect to the shopping-cart user function before it's started.
 Once running, you can connect to the proxy on port 9000.

 ### Building the native image outside of a container